Nikola-02/tastybites/README.md

 # Key Features:
 - Database Management with Eloquent (ORM): This application efficiently manages data storage and retrieval, ensuring seamless interaction with the underlying database.

-- MVC Architecture Implementation: Utilizing Models, Views (Blades), and Controllers, the application follows the MVC pattern, enhancing code organization and maintainability.

 # Technologies Used:
 - HTML, CSS(SASS), JavaScript, Angular.